Boom of crane partially collapses in East Village

 "The glass shattered inside the apartment.
 It went in, and (my son) heard a loud boom, and they ran, and all the glass was in the apartment ... my son was sitting right next to it, and thank god for the curtains (were) right there, but all the glass came in ...
 I felt like I was having a heart attack.
 I couldn't even get here fast enough," she said.

 No injuries were reported.
-Both 749 FDR Drive and 765 FDR Drive were temporarily evacuated.
+Both 749 FDR Drive and 765 FDR Drive were temporarily evacuated because the crane was unstable, and families stayed outside in the courtyard for hours.

 The cause of the collapse remains under investigation.
-Crews were working to stablize the crane.
+Crews were working to stabilize the crane.

 ----------